RolandTLH/pricing-electricity/README.md

 # pricing-electricity

-A personal side project to set the price of a given electricity load curve according to a market context.
+A tool to calculate the market price of a given load curve.

+The calculation is defined on
+* a market context defined by future prices and associated risks
+* a future load curve

+And it aims to provide
+* the risk structure of the load curve